Our Branch News

 imply endorsement, nor does the absence of any services or approaches imply that NAS Richmond does not support them.

-Images in this website credited to Allan Sears (who has autism), Alison Sears, and the Microsoft Office and Bing Clip Art image libraries.
+Images in this website credited to Allan Sears, Alison Sears, and the Microsoft Office and Bing Clip Art image libraries.

 This page keeps you up to date with the activities, news and events organised by or connected to NAS Richmond, as well as an opportunity to let you know about our forthcoming coffee mornings.
 Please use the links in the box above to visit the rest of our web pages and find out about other activities and events, details of other groups in this area, plus news and information.

-They take place at the St. Stephen’s Crossway Centre.
+The coffee mornings are held in association with Skylarks, and they take place at the Crossway Centre.
 306, Richmond Road, East Twickenham.
-TW1 2PD, and run from 10.30am until 12.00 noon.
+TW1 2PD.
 Please see the map to find the Crossway Centre’s location.

 The nearest parking facilities are at Marble Hill Park’s Pay & Display car park.
-Directions to this venue can be found on Me Too and Co’s website: www.metooandco.org.uk
+Directions to this venue can be found on the Skylarks website:

-There is a creche facility available - places need to be booked with Me Too and Co.
+There is a creche facility available - places need to be booked with Skylarks.
 Email them at or phone 07946 646033.

 Our next coffee mornings:

-Please click HERE to go to our Activities, News and Events page, where you can find out more about the subject to be discussed at our next coffee morning (details to be announced nearer the time).
+Please click to go to our Activities, News and Events page to find out more about what's happening at our next coffee morning/evening (details to be announced nearer the time).

 CAN YOU HELP?